arvestad/alv/README.md

 ## For developers

-Run `python setup.py develop test` to execute tests.
+Run `python setup.py develop test` for development install and to execute tests.